dvfrancis/craftr/README.md

 - Once this has been done, open a terminal window and install all requirements using the command:
     - `pip3 install -r requirements.txt`
 - In the root of the project folder, create a `.gitignore` file, and add `env.py` and `__pycache__` to protect sensitive data.
-- Create a file called `env.py` in the root of the project folder and add the following information:
+- Add the following information to `env.py`:

    ```python
     import os